 Expanded Use of Conference Rooms

-In administrative and academic buildings, in-person meetings and use of conference rooms is now allowed for meetings of 19 or fewer people with three feet of social distancing and mask-wearing required until we are confident the employee and student vaccination rates are at 90% or above.
-The use of kitchen and break spaces continues to be allowed in administrative and academic buildings with mask-wearing required.
+In administrative and academic buildings, in-person meetings and use of conference rooms is now allowed for meetings of 19 or fewer people.
+The use of kitchen and break spaces continues to be allowed in administrative and academic buildings.
+In all cases, mask-wearing and social distancing protocols should be followed as outlined above, based on vaccination status.

 Operating Reduced-Density Labs